Financial Information Meaning

 - External Auditors depend highly on Financial Information obtained from several sources to review whether the company’s Financial Statements are reflecting correct information.

 Mr. X is planning to apply for a house loan.
 His age is 45.
 He has retirement until 15 years.
 His monthly salary is $5,000.
 He plans to apply a loan of $200,000.
-He uses a credit card and does payments on time.
+He uses a credit card and makes payments on time.
 He has successfully paid his car loan.
-His Bank statements show that he has on average maintained $50,000.
-How will a Financial Institution decide whether to give a loan to Mr. X.
+His Bank statements show that he has, on average, maintained $50,000.
+How will a Financial Institution decide whether to give a loan to Mr. X?

 There is several data available for Mr. X. Say the Monthly EMI will be $2,000.
 So Mr. X’s Income is more than enough to cover his EMI.